ngrx/platform/projects/ngrx.io/content/guide/schematics/action.md

 ## Overview

-Generates an action file that includes a sample action, defined using the `createAction` function.
+Generates an action file that includes a sample action, defined using the `createActionGroup` function.

 ## Command